dlu-ch/dlb/doc/terms.rst

       A redo is considered necessary if at least one of the following statements is true:

       a) Any of the output dependencies of *t* does not exist in the expected form.
-      b) Any of the input dependencies of *t* has changed its existence in the expected form since the last known start of execution of *t*.
+      b) Any of the input dependencies of *t* has changed its existence in the expected form since the start of the last known successful execution of *t*.
-      c) Any of the input dependencies of *t* has changed a depended-upon property (e.g. filesystem attribute, value of environment variable) since the last known start of execution of *t*.
+      c) Any of the input dependencies of *t* has changed a depended-upon property (e.g. filesystem attribute, value of environment variable) since the start of the last known successful execution of *t*.
+      d) Any of the execution parameters *t* has changed since the start of the last known successful execution of *t*.

    redo miss
       A redo miss of a :term:`tool instance` is an undesirable situation that occurs when the :term:`redo` check